andrewtdiz/zig-bun-jsc/BRIDGE_PLAN.md

 3. **JavaScript-Level Contract Tests**
    - Bundle a handful of `.js` fixtures executed via `bridge.eval`.
-   - Assertions performed on the Zig side to avoid reintroducing Bun’s test runner.
+   - Assertions performed on the Zig side to avoid reintroducing the old Bun test runner.
 Example: JS calls `globalThis.__zigCallback(JSON.stringify({ foo: 1 }))`, Zig parses the payload and checks invariants.

 4. **Conformance + Stress**
    - Micro-bench tasks to ensure the bridge can handle: